-- 1. Decide on a theme for the unit. - 2.
-Look at the complete list of LIFE Faith Statements (pages 11,12).
-Select three Faith Statements which relate to your theme. - 3.
-Make a copy of the Unit Planning Proforma (without the goals).
-Record on the pro-forma the Faith Statements you have selected. - 4.
-Look at the goals for each LIFE Concept from which you have selected Faith Statements (Planning Guide pages 8,9).
-Select specific goals for your unit and record them on the pro-forma. - From your goals, determine outcomes you will assess and decide how you will make the assessment.
-Record these outcomes and strategies on the pro-forma. - 6.
-Look at the menus in the planning guides for each LIFE Concept from which you have selected Faith Statements.
+- 1. Decide on a theme for the unit. - Look at the complete list of LIFE Faith Statements (pages 11,12).
+Select three Faith Statements which relate to your theme. - Make a copy of the Unit Planning Proforma (without the goals).
+Record on the pro-forma the Faith Statements you have selected. - Look at the goals for each LIFE Concept from which you have selected Faith Statements (Planning Guide pages 8,9).
+Select specific goals for your unit and record them on the pro-forma. - 5.
+From your goals, determine outcomes you will assess and decide how you will make the assessment.

+6. Look at the menus in the planning guides for each LIFE Concept from which you have selected Faith Statements.

 Using these suggestions (and ideas from other sources), plan a sequence of activities that will lead towards your goals.
-Record these activities in sequence on the pro-forma. - 7.
-Determine what materials and resources you will need in order to teach each part of the unit, eg classroom displays, guest speakers/presenters, books, craft materials, photocopies of teacher resource sheets, videos.
+Record these activities in sequence on the pro-forma.

+7. Determine what materials and resources you will need in order to teach each part of the unit, eg classroom displays, guest speakers/presenters, books, craft materials, photocopies of teacher resource sheets, videos.
 List these resources on the pro-forma.